wazuh/wazuh-documentation/source/installation-guide/index.rst

 To check the requirements and start installing the first of the Wazuh central components, go to the :doc:`Wazuh indexer <wazuh-indexer/index>` section.

-You can also check our :ref:`Quickstart <quickstart>` to get started with Wazuh in just a few minutes.
+You can also check our :doc:`Quickstart </quickstart>` to get started with Wazuh in just a few minutes.

 Installing the Wazuh agent
 --------------------------